 - Sale of Sun Trading to Hudson River Trading

-- A clearing broker-dealer in a FINRA investigation related to Rule 10b-16 margin disclosures
+- Represented a clearing broker-dealer in a FINRA investigation related to Rule 10b-16 margin disclosures

 - In the Matter of Guggenheim Partners Investment Management, LLC (2015) – represented a registered investment adviser in an SEC investigation of alleged violations of the Investment Advisers Act of 1940

-- Broker-dealers and investment advisers in regulatory examinations relating to trading practices, mark-ups, municipal underwritings, customer fee-related issues, trade errors, conflicts and disclosures, Regulation SHO, Rule 105, general compliance matters and CCO liability
+- Represented broker-dealers and investment advisers in regulatory examinations relating to trading practices, mark-ups, municipal underwritings, customer fee-related issues, trade errors, conflicts and disclosures, Regulation SHO, Rule 105

-- A large broker-dealer in a FINRA examination related to underwritings, secondary trading and mark-ups
+- Represented large broker-dealer in a FINRA examination related to underwritings, secondary trading and mark-ups

-- A large asset management firm in an SEC examination related to whistleblower claims, conflicts and valuation
+- Represented large asset management firm in an SEC examination related to whistleblower claims, conflicts of interest and valuation

-- A large broker-dealer and investment adviser in an SEC examination related to overcharging of advisory and brokerage fees
+- Represented large broker-dealer and investment adviser in an SEC examination related to overcharging of advisory and brokerage fees

-- A large broker-dealer in an SEC investigation related to municipal bond trading
+- Represented large broker-dealer in an SEC investigation related to municipal bond trading and “flipping”

-- Foreign entities and foreign broker-dealers in connection with overseas operations and trading activity, including Rule 15a-6 and foreign finders
+- Represented foreign entities and foreign broker-dealers in connection with overseas operations and trading activity, including Rule 15a-6 and foreign finders